mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/OperationDefaults.md

 # Defaults Values, Contexts, and Modifiers

-Learn how to best configure default values, contexts, and modifiers for your queries.
+Learn how to best configure default values, contexts, and modifiers for your operations.

-## Default Query Values
+## Default Operation Values

-It's quite straightforward to add a default value to a query.
+It's quite straightforward to add a default value to a query, mutation, or paginated request.

 ```swift
 struct YourQuery: QueryRequest, Hashable {